 When the chicken is finished brining, preheat your oven to 350 degrees, and line a rimmed baking sheet with parchment paper.

 Take out the chicken drumsticks and thighs and pat each piece of chicken throughly dry with a paper towel.
 Drying the chicken drumsticks and thighs will keep your chicken from getting soggy.

 In a shallow bowl, gently whisk together the almond meal, seal salt, nutritional yeast, thyme, cayenne pepper and smoked paprika.
 Dredge the chicken drumsticks and thighs in the seasoned breading until well-coated on all sides.
 Arrange them presentation side down in a single layer on the baking sheet.

-Bake for 20 minutes, then turn over each drumstick and thigh, and then increase the oven temperature to 425 degrees and bake for an additional 10-15 minutes, or until the chicken’s internal temperature reaches 165 degrees.
+Bake for 20 minutes in the preheated 350 degree oven, then turn over each drumstick and thigh, and increase the oven temperature to 425 degrees and bake for an additional 10-15 minutes, or until the chicken’s internal temperature reaches 165 degrees.
 Increasing the oven’s temperature to 425 helps to ensure a crispy skin.

 Note: If your chicken is finished cooking, but not browned to your liking, then you can place the chicken under your boiler for a few minutes to brown up the skin.

 NOTE: Baking times vary as chicken cuts vary in size.
 My chicken cuts were on the smaller side, so my total baking time was roughly 30 minutes.
 Don’t worry if you overcook the meat, brined dark meat chicken is very forgiving and still tastes great even if it’s overcooked!

 Got leftovers?
 This chicken makes for awesome leftovers!
 I wrap a few pieces of cold chicken in some parchment paper and then wrap that with aluminum foil, toss it in the kid’s lunches with some leftover kale salad or seasonal fruit!